GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/stay-on-screen/index.md

 **Screen top margin**
 Change the top margin (in pixels) to leave between the object and the screen border.

-**Bottom margin property**
-Change the property value for the bottom margin.

-**Left margin property**
-Change the property value for the left margin.

-**Right margin property**
-Change the property value for the right margin.

-**Top margin property**
-Change the property value for the top margin.

 ### Behavior conditions

 **Screen bottom margin**